GHROTIC/xu-mini-m-guide/README.md

 ### ~ Stock ~

-Modified version of AmberELEC that removes many functions and options.
-PlumOS almost immediately replaced the stock software and little testing has been done using stock, thus there is limited support for this version.
-However, it is known that you will experience random system crashes when navigating the menus.
-The Software Developer that MagicX hired released a second version of the Firmware that increased the CPU Clock Speed slightly, while also breaking the Scraper for those who have Wifi/Ethernet Dongles.
+Modified version of the AmberELEC Firmware that removes many functions and settings.
+PlumOS almost immediately replaced this Stock Firmware and little testing has been done; limited support for this version.
+One known issue is that you will experience random system crashes while navigating the menus.
+The Software Developer that MagicX hired released a second version of the Firmware that increased the CPU Clock Speed slightly, but unfortunately broke the Scraper in the process.

 https://github.com/game-de-it/XU_MINI_M/releases/tag/XU_MINI_M_StockOS - Stock OS V1
 <br>